• Medicine

 School of Graduate Studies

 Allopathic (MD) and osteopathic (DO) medical schools both teach students the scientific foundations needed to become licensed physicians, but they take different approaches.
-Most people are familiar with allopathic medicine, a science-based practice focused on diagnosing and treating medical conditions.
+Most people are familiar with allopathic medicine, which focuses on diagnosing and treating disease using evidence-based medicine.

 Some people ultimately choose to pursue allopathic medicine because it’s the only type they know, which was the case for SGU graduate Dr. Benjamin Stueben, a pathologist and researcher.
 “To be honest, my dad’s side of the family were mostly MDs, so I didn’t put any thought into going for a different degree,” he explains.
 “In fact, I didn’t really learn what a DO was until I had already started medical school.”

 There’s clearly a difference between MD and DO philosophies, so what is a DO, exactly?
-Osteopathic medicine takes a more holistic approach and focuses heavily on prevention.
-DOs also learn osteopathic manipulative treatment (OMT), a hands-on method that involves moving muscles and joints in a way designed to promote healing.
+Osteopathic medicine takes a more holistic approach, emphasizing preventive care and treating the whole person.
+DOs also learn osteopathic manipulative treatment (OMT), a hands-on technique used to help diagnose, treat, and prevent certain musculoskeletal conditions.

 MD and DO hospital